 In addition to these financial performance goals, the Committee included individual performance goals in determining the Chief Executive Officer's incentive payment under the 2012 Cash Incentive Plan.
 Individual performance categories for our Chief Executive Officer included: (1) company financial results, including WC%S and EBIT, (2) improving operational excellence, including safety and quality metrics, (3) developing, implementing and executing of strategies at both corporate and operating company levels, (4) executing the integration of Terphane, (5) succession planning and management development, and (6) monitoring the external business environment.
 With respect to the other executive officers, individual performance metrics were drawn from the following categories: budgets, compliance objectives, successor development objectives, risk management objectives, strategic investment objectives, operating profit, cost reductions, development of strategic plans, process improvement, and organizational effectiveness.
-Specific measurements are assigned to each individual performance objective early in the year for which the performance will be measured and results are determined based on the assessment of the degree of accomplishment of each objective.
-The Committee does not apply a precise formula in linking individual results to incentive payment amounts, but rather uses these accomplishments, or lack of accomplishments, to determine the incentive amount applicable to the individual component of the formula, up to 100% of the weighting for the individual component.
+Specific measurements are assigned to each individual performance objective.
+The Committee does not apply a precise formula in linking individual results to incentive payment amounts, but rather uses these accomplishments, or lack of accomplishments, to determine the incentive amount applicable to the individual component.